Pages in the Evaluation Phase

 Backwards Planning Model

 It is based on Kirkpatrick's Four Levels of Evaluation (1975); however, it starts with the last step and works backwards to achieve the desired goals.
-Three of the levels, Reaction (motivation), Learning, and Behavior (performance) are used for Formative Evaluations, while the last step, Results, are used to judge the overall worth of the learning platform (Summative Evaluation).
+Three of the levels, Reaction (motivation), Learning, and Behavior (performance) are measured using formative evaluations, while the last step, Results, are used to judge the overall worth of the learning platform (summative evaluation).

 Next Steps